mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 - First you should try `force-directed with clusters` with default settings
 - If you are not satisfied, just try force-directed - if it looks better, you can bump up the number of runs, which may improve results.
 Just note that the gain in layout quality isn't linear.
 Meaning if you run the algorithm 1 time, 10 times and 100 times, then the layout after 10 runs may be actually 10 times better than running only once, but running 100 times definitely won't be 100 times better.
+After certain number it is just waste of time.
+I think that on mid-sized graphs 10-50 should be the range to look for.
 - If you want to layout diagram in layers (hierarchy), use hierarchical
 - If you want to make the diagram more spacy or remove overlaps use Node overlap removal algorithm.